-How do we know the size of the extermination area in the death camp of Sobibor was large enough to contain the mass graves?
+Was the extermination area in the Sobibor death camp large enough to contain the mass graves?

 Holocaust deniers claim:

-The size of the extermination area of the Operation Reinhard death camp of Sobibor is too small to have accommodated the number of bodies of the alleged victims.
+The size of Sobibor’s extermination area is too small to have accommodated the number of bodies of the alleged victims.

 The facts are:

-Modern forensic and archeological investigations at Sobibor show that there are at least 7 mass graves in the camp, the size and volume of which are more than sufficient to accommodate the number of victims.
+Modern forensic and archeological investigations at Sobibor show that there are at least 7 mass graves in the camp.
+The size and volume of these graves were more than sufficient to accommodate the number of victims.

-Bolender’s recollection is in accord with preliminary excavations on the grounds of Sobibor in 2001 conducted by Andrzej Kola, who found seven mass graves, the largest grave of which was 64 meters by 23 feet by 4.5 meters deep (210 feet by 75 feet by 15 feet deep.)
+Bolender’s recollection is in accord with preliminary excavations of Sobibor.
+In 2001, Andrzej Kola conducted a scientific excavation and found seven mass graves, the largest of which was 64 meters by 23 feet by 4.5 meters deep (210 feet by 75 feet by 15 feet deep).
 The others measured 18 meters by 23 meters by 4.5 meters deep (60 feet by 75 feet by 15 feet deep.)

-Ben-Gurion University conducted a thorough archeological study of Sobibor in 2001, 2007 and 2008.
-They have confirmed the existence of at least seven mass graves.
+Ben-Gurion University also conducted thorough archeological studies of Sobibor in 2001, 2007, and 2008.
+The researchers confirmed the existence of at least seven mass graves.
 The graves are of varying sizes and they found them to be “heavily mixed with ashes and burnt materials and artifacts.”

-In fact, even today the area around the memorial shows distinct traces of darker green grass indicating the areas of the mass graves.
-The locations of the seven mass graves can be seen even better from the air.
-When Isaac Gilead, Yoram Haimi and Wojciech Mazurek carried out investigations on the Sobibor site, they included in their report aerial photos taken of the camp site showing the clearing around the ash memorial and several deeper green areas indicating the mass graves.
+In fact, even today the area around the mass graves has distinct traces of darker green grass, indicating a different soil mixture than the surrounding areas.
+Because of the discolored grass, the locations of the seven mass graves can be seen better from the air.
+When Isaac Gilead, Yoram Haimi, and Wojciech Mazurek carried out investigations on the Sobibor site, they included aerial photos of the camp in their report.
+These photos better show the discolored grass that indicates the mass graves.

-Denierbud’s claim that the only mass grave in the death camp of Sobibor was a little larger than a “hen house” is false.
-He employs the same faulty assumptions he used when calculating the capacity of the mass graves in Belzec and Treblinka, arriving at an inflated volume needed for the mass graves, and then applying his overstated calculations on an unscaled map.
-There were at least seven mass graves in Sobibor and that was plenty of room in the extermination area for both the graves and the incineration grills.
+Denierbud’s claim, that the only mass grave in the death camp of Sobibor was a little larger than a “hen house,” is false.
+He employs the same faulty assumptions he used when calculating the mass graves at Belzec and Treblinka.
+Thus, he arrives at false figures and then applies these faulty calculations to an unscaled map.
+There were at least seven mass graves at Sobibor; there was plenty of room for both the graves and the incineration grills.

 By User:Merlin (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html), CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/) or CC BY-SA 2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/2.5-2.0-1.0)], via Wikimedia Commons